ksu-cs-textbooks/cis580/content/00-forward/07-software.md

 MonoGame can then be installed as a plugin to Visual Studio 2019, following the [Getting Started Guide](https://docs.monogame.net/articles/getting_started/0_getting_started.html).
 While it is possible to develop on Linux or macOS, all course materials will be presented for Windows, and it is recommended you use that development environment.

-## Discord
-Discord can be used through its web app at [https://discord.com/webapp](https://discord.com/webapp) or you can [download a native app](https://discord.com/download) for Windows, Linux, Mac, iOS, or Android devices.

-## Other Useful Software
 While not strictly required for the course, these additional software packages may come in very handy:

 * [BFXR](https://www.bfxr.net/) A free online sound effect generator perfect for creating 8-bit sound effects.